EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning

 Overall Model Performance

-Table showing zero-shot performance of 11 frontier models on the ENGCHAIN benchmark.
+Table showing zero-shot performance of 27 models on the EngTrace benchmark.

 Branch-Level Performance

-Bar chart showing model reasoning performance across Chemical, Electrical, and Mechanical Engineering.
+Bar chart showing model performance across Chemical, Electrical, and Mechanical Engineering.

-Figure 3: Branch-Level Performance.
-Chemical Engineering is consistently the most challenging domain.
+Figure 3: Chemical Engineering is hardest; Mechanical the most accessible — consistent across all model families.

 Domain-Level Performance